petracarrion/job-market-analytics/README.md

 Here are some examples of what we can answer:

 - How long is a job offer online until it is taken offline?
-- Which technologies are the most demanded at the momment?
+- Which technologies are the most demanded at the moment?
 - How the demand for a particular technology evolves during the time?
 - How many jobs offers are remote and how this is evolving during the time?
 - When was a particular job offer first published?